 The composition of the Audit Committee is in accordance with the requirement of Regulation 18 of the LODR and Section 177 of the Act.
-During the period under review, the Audit committee was reconstituted. as on 31st March, 2021, the Committee comprised of 3 (Three) Directors out of which 2 (Two) are Independent Directors and 1 (One) Executive Director.
-On reconstitution of the Committee approved by the Board on 13.05.2021, Mr. Ram Dayal Modi has been appointed as one of the members of the Committee and therefore the Audit Committee as on the date of the Report comprises 4 members out of which 3 (Three) are Independent Directors and 1 (one) Executive Directors and 1 (one) Executive Director.
+During the period under review, the Audit committee was reconstituted.
+As on 31st March, 2022, the Committee comprised of 4 (Four) Directors out of which 3 (Three) are Independent Directors and 1 (One) Executive Director.
 All members of the Audit Committee have the ability to read and understand the financial statement.

-Mr. Ashwini Kumar Singh, Mr. Anjanee Kumar Lakhotia, and Ms. Sunita Palita were the members of the Committee as on 31st March, 2021.
+Mr. Ashwini Kumar Singh, Mr. Anjanee Kumar Lakhotia, Ms. Sunita Palita and Mr. Ram Dayal Modi were the members of the Committee as on 31st March, 2022.
 Members among themselves elect Independent Director to be the Chairman of the Meeting.
 The Company Secretary acts as Secretary to the committee.